sithmel/Do-androids-dream-of-electric-duck/README.md

   }
 })
 ```
-Note: and here is an example with an asyncIterator
+Note: and here is an example with an asyncIterator.
 ---
 #### use async iterator
 ```js